James Kinsella (entrepreneur): Non-profit and foundation work

 Kinsella was a founder in 1996 of the Internet Content Coalition, a not-for-profit association of producers and distributors of original content on the Internet.
 Its primary role was to help create a responsible and business-friendly environment through advocacy, education, standardization and policy, with the secondary goal of preventing laws that might block the development of the Internet's creative potential.

-Two decades later, as a tech executive in the European Union, he worked to develop privacy tools to combat rampant violation of individual users' data.
-He also lobbied the European Union on implementation of the ground-breaking EU law GDPR.
-He subsequently pushed for the adoption of a US version of GDPR.
+Two decades later, as a tech executive in the European Union, Kinsella worked to develop privacy tools to combat rampant violation of individual users' data.
+He also lobbied the European Union on implementation of the GDPR.
+He subsequently pushed for the adoption of a US version of the GDPR.

 The Robert McNeal and James Kinsella Family Fund supports efforts to close the income inequality gap, including scholarship programs and a student emergency fund, as well as support of LGBTQ rights, such as funding the Spectrum Club at the United States Air Force Academy.